Below are common credit card debt myths that many people have when facing financial problems.

-In the past, if you had a steady income and always paid your bills on time, you were rewarded with a higher credit score-even if you had an unhealthy debt burden.
+In the past, if you had a steady income and always paid your bills on time, you were rewarded with the highest credit score-even if you had a completely unhealthy debt burden.

 Not so today.
-Outstanding debt is now a huge part in a FICO calculation-and that is why many of today’s so-called “perfect payers” are ending up with diminishing FICO scores.
-These utilization rates are the central component to rewarding perfect payers with perfect scores.
+Outstanding debt is now a huge part in your FICO calculation – your credit score – and that is why so many of today’s so-called “perfect payers” are ending up with diminishing FICO credit scores.
+These “utilization rates” measure your debt-to-income ratio and are the central component to perfect payers with falling credit scores.
+It can also lead to reduced credit limits and higher interest rates on current cards.

-While it’s important for you to pay your bills on time (since our FICO score is determined in part by our payment history) focusing solely on making payments on time as an exclusive strategy to boost your score and pay off your credit cards isn’t wise.
+While it’s important for you to pay your bills on time (since your FICO score is determined in part by your payment history) focusing solely on making minimum payments on time as an exclusive strategy to boost your score and pay off your credit cards isn’t wise.
+You need to pay down any credit card balances.

 Debt reduction is the answer.
 A healthy debt-to-income ratio is essential to a solid credit score and financial health.
 Too much debt makes it impossible to obtain good lending rates or a balanced monthly budget.

-However, simply making payments on a $30k credit card balance is a bit easier said than done.
-In many cases, credit cards come with high interest rates, making it virtually impossible in some instances to pay off the principal in an acceptable amount of time.
+However, once a budget is burdened with too much credit card debt, paying down a credit card balance is much easier said than done.
+In many cases, credit cards come with high interest rates, making it impossible to pay off the principal in an acceptable amount of time.
+You quickly become the dreaded “minimum payer.”

 Many of us may think about reaching into our 401k savings to pay off the debt.
 After all, it would give us an immediate clean slate, right?

 This is a drastic and often improper alternative made by individuals and families in trouble.
-There are often better options and none should be overlooked or disregarded without experienced legal advice on better avenues for debt relief.
+There are almost always better options and none should be overlooked or disregarded without experienced legal advice on better avenues for debt relief.

 We Handle Creditor Communication And Disputes Effectively

-National credit consolidation companies can be persuasive, but they don’t provide true permanent solutions — at best, it’s a quick fix.
+Solicitations from out of state companies for consolidation have become a huge trap for Connecticut residents in trouble.
+National credit consolidation companies can be persuasive, but they don’t provide true permanent solutions — at best, it’s a quick fix, and almost always makes matters worse..

 While Large, Out-of-State Companies Are Taking Your Money, Your Creditors May Be Taking Serious Legal Action Against You Here in Connecticut